Rune Jarstein: Hertha BSC

 On 17 December 2013, he signed a two-year contract for German club Hertha BSC.
 Throughout the 2015–16 season, he was the first-choice goalkeeper as Thomas Kraft was injured after sustaining a shoulder injury.
 This gave second-choice goalkeeper Jarstein the chance to show his ability, and he took the keeper spot for the rest of the season.
 On 18 December 2015, after his successful spell, he was rewarded with a contract extension of three and a half years at Hertha to the end of the 2018–19 season.

 Jarstein remained Hertha's first choice goalkeeper over Kraft.
 Only during the UEFA Europa League qualification round, did Kraft and Jarstein switch positions, with Jarstein in goal for the home leg and Kraft in goal for the away leg.
 In an away match against Borussia Dortmund, Jarstein's performance was met with high praise after several outstanding saves and after saving a penalty from Dortmund striker Pierre-Emerick Aubameyang, earning Hertha a point with a 1–1 draw.

-On 12 April 2018, Jarstein signed a new deal keeping him at the club beyond 2019 when his current contract was about to expire.
-On the opening day of the 2018–19 season, Jarstein saved an 83rd minute penalty from Mikael Ishak, in a 1–0 win over 1.
+On 12 April 2018, Jarstein signed a new deal, keeping him at the club beyond 2019 when his current contract was about to expire.
+On the opening day of the 2018–19 season, Jarstein saved an 83rd-minute penalty from Mikael Ishak, in a 1–0 win over 1.
 FC Nürnberg.

 Ahead of the 2020–21 season, Alexander Schwolow was signed as the new starter in goal under head coach Bruno Labbadia.
-When manager Pál Dárdai returned to relegation-threatened Hertha in January 2021, Jarstein returned in goal.
-He played eight league games before sidelined in April 2021 after contracting COVID-19, which required medical treatment in a hospital.
+When manager Pál Dárdai returned to relegation-threatened Hertha in January 2021, Jarstein regained his starting position in goal.
+He played eight league games before being sidelined in April 2021 after contracting COVID-19, which required medical treatment in a hospital.

+On 1 July 2023, Jarstein left Hertha BSC due to arguments between him and the club.
+On 28 November 2023, he announced his retirement from football.

+Return to Herkules

+On 23 April 2024, Jarstein came out of retirement and announced that he would rejoin his boyhood club Herkules.